What Medicare covers

 - Preventive health screenings.

-Beneficiaries may use phones or smart phones and other devices that have audio and video capabilities to get telehealth services.
+Beneficiaries may use phones or smart phones and other devices that have audio and video, or just audio capabilities to get telehealth services.

 Telehealth services are billed at the same amount as in-person services.
 Medicare coinsurance and deductibles still apply, however, the federal government allows health care providers to reduce or waive cost-sharing for telehealth visits.